DataONEorg/d1_python/README.md

 * Stopping a test that has hit a breakpoint in PyCharm can cause the test database to be left around.
 On the next run, Django will then prompt the user to type "yes" to remove the database.
 The prompt appears in the PyCharm debug console output.
 To disable the prompt, go to `Run / Debug Configurations > Edit Configurations > Defaults > Django tests > Options` and add `--noinput`.
 See the [question on SO](https://stackoverflow.com/questions/34244171) for details.

 * `pytest` by default captures `stdout` and `stderr` output for the tests and only shows the output for the tests that failed after all tests have been completed.
 Since a test that hits a breakpoint has not yet failed, this hides any output from tests being debugged and also hides output from the debug console prompt (where Python script can be evaluated in the current context).
-To see the output while debugging, go to `Run / Debug Configurations > Edit Configurations > Defaults > py.test > Additional Arguments` and add `--capture=no` (`-s`).
+To see the output while debugging, go to `Run / Debug Configurations > Edit Configurations > Defaults > pytest > Additional Arguments` and add `--capture=no`.
+Also add an environment variable `JB_DISABLE_BUFFERING` and set it to `--capture=no --exitfirst --verbose`.
 Verbosity can also be increased by adding one or more `-v`.

+* Each unit test is implicitly wrapped in a database transaction and I have not found a way around this.
+The effect is that it's cumbersome to check the current state of the database while at a breakpoint or stepping through tests.
+PyCharm's database tools will only see the database as it was before the test was started.
+The only workaround I've found is to manually issue queries from within the current context, using the PyCharm console.
+While stepping through the test, bring up the console,`View > Tool Windows > Python Console`, and click `Show Python Prompt`.
+Then submit queries with, e.g., `> self.run_django_sql('select count(*) from app_scienceobject')`.
+Write them in the database console to get the code completion and other features, then copy it into a call in the Python console.
+If an invalid query is submitted, the current database transaction will be lost.
+If there is no output when running commands in the console, it's due to the output being captured by pytest.
+See above.

+* The settings in `settings_test.py` are optimized for testing and debugging, while the settings in `settings_template.py` are optimized for production.
+To use `settings_test.py` when debugging tests in PyCharm, go to `Run / Debug Configurations > Edit Configurations > Defaults > pytest > Environment variables`, add `DJANGO_SETTINGS_MODULE` and set it to `d1_gmn.settings_test`.

 ### Django